AdobeDocs/campaign-web.en/help/v8/workflows/create-workflow.md

     Workflow templates contain pre-configured activities and overall property configurations that can be reused for creating new workflows.
 They are created from the client console.
 [Learn how to work with templates](https://experienceleague.adobe.com/docs/campaign/automation/workflows/introduction/build-a-workflow.html#workflow-templates)

-1. Expand the Additional options section if you want to configure specific settings for the workflow, such as the storing folder and timezone.
+1. Expand the **[!UICONTROL Additional options]** section if you want to configure specific settings for the workflow, such as the storing folder and timezone.
 [Learn how to configure worklow properties](workflow-settings.md)

-1. Click the Create workflow button to confirm the creation of your workflow.
+1. Click the **[!UICONTROL Create workflow]** button to confirm the creation of your workflow.

 With your workflow created, you can now start orchestrating the various tasks it will perform using a dedicated visual canvas.
 [Learn how to orchestrate workflow activities](orchestrate-activities.md)